fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 **Notes:**

 - Some approaches to dot notation involve more annoying setup than others, and/or significant limitations.
 For example, the flattened hash with composite keys (#1) is super fast, but it's far from the vanilla nested hash that I began with.
 This makes certain hash operations more complicated, such as iterating over hash keys.
 For my purposes it's not worth the headache.
 - The OpenStruct is faster than I thought it would be.
-But its fatal flaws, for my purposes, are that it's not a hash and therefore lacks a lot of functionality, and also it does not raise an error for a nonexistent attribute (like the `KeyError` from `fetch`) but instead returns `nil`.
+But its fatal flaws, for my purposes, are that it's not a hash and therefore lacks a lot of functionality, and also it doesn't raise an error for a nonexistent attribute (like the `KeyError` from `fetch`) but instead returns `nil`.
 - Per-hash dot access (#3) is the fastest true dot notation for a hash.
-(Note that it only works for a hash that does not get any new keys once it's set up, which is just fine for my config hash.)
+(Note that it only works for a hash that doesn't get any new keys once it's set up, which is just fine for my config hash.)
 However, when applied in my project, it still made my tests run for 70% longer.
 Again, that's not as bad as it sounds for my sub-1-second test suite.
 - But then something unexpected happened as soon as I replaced my project's calls to `fetch` with dot notation.
 My code looked *more messy* even though it was now *more concise*.
-The reason, I think, is that there was no longer a slew of (syntax-highlighted) symbols at the points where I access the config hash, and so it was a bit harder to spot where config values were being accessed.
+The reason, I think, is that there was no longer a slew of (syntax-highlighted) symbols at the points where I access the config hash, and so it was a bit harder to see at a glance where config values were being used.
 Instead of brightly-colored symbols evenly spaced by `fetch`, my eyes now saw only a mush of method calls until my brain processed the words and told me whether that's a place where the config hash is accessed.
 Hmm.
 Now I was wondering if there was a way to keep the symbols involved, but in a more concise way than chaining `fetch`.

 ## Dig syntax

-`Hash#dig` looks nice: `hash.dig(:address, :category, :desc)`.
+`Hash#dig` looks nice: `hash.dig(:item, :template, :variants)`.
 But again, the problem is that it defaults to `nil` for nonexistent keys.
 What if we could make a similar method that raises a `KeyError` instead?

 This has actually been proposed as an addition to Ruby several times ([1](https://bugs.ruby-lang.org/issues/15563), [2](https://bugs.ruby-lang.org/issues/14602), [3](https://bugs.ruby-lang.org/issues/12282)), but it seems unlikely to be added.
 So… let's do it ourselves!